Pesäpallo: Helmet

 Each player is required to wear a helmet when playing in an offensive inning.
 If a player sets at bat without a helmet an out can be marked for the team.
 Apart from the pitcher and the outfielders, fielders are required to wear helmets.
+Such helmet requirements were introduced following the death of Saaren Urheilijat player Jari Kettunen in 1985 after being struck in the head by a ball.

 Glove

 The glove is used to ease catching the ball when playing on defence.
 The glove used in pesäpallo differs from the one used in baseball both in characteristics and in appearance, resembling more an ice hockey goaltender's glove.
 The glove is made of leather, although some manufacturers use different kinds of synthetic fibers on the back side.
 The inside of the glove is always made of thick leather and the main differences between gloves lie in the amount and quality of padding, the thickness of the leather, the size of the glove and its shaping.

 The ball is caught into the glove's cup between the thumb and the index finger.
 Sometimes, however, the ball hits the palm and a properly designed glove can prevent injuries.

 Other devices to catch the ball are not allowed.